JuliaHEP/UnROOT.jl/paper/paper.md

 ```

 The `LazyTree` is designed as `<: AbstractArray` which makes it compose well with
 the rest of the Julia ecosystem.
-For example, syntactic loop fusion [^1] "just works",
+For example, syntactic loop fusion [^1] or
-and it works with Query-style tabular manipulation provided by packages like `Query.jl`
+ Query-style tabular manipulations provided by packages like `Query.jl`
-without any additional code support.
+without any additional code support just work out-of-the-box.

 # Comparison with existing software

 This section focusses on the comparison with other existing ROOT I/O solutions
 in the Julia universe, however, one honorable mention is
 `uproot` [@jim_pivarski_2021_5539722], which is a purely Python-based ROOT I/O
-library and played (plays) an important role for the development of `UnROOT.jl`
+library and played (still plays) an important role for the development of `UnROOT.jl`
 as it is by the time of writing the most complete and best documented ROOT I/O
 implementation.